ccb-hms/scDiagnostics/README.md

 ## Conclusion

-In this analysis, we have demonstrated the capabilities of the scDiagnosis package for assessing the appropriateness of cell assignments in single-cell gene expression profiles.
+In this analysis, we have demonstrated the capabilities of the scDiagnostics package for assessing the appropriateness of cell assignments in single-cell gene expression profiles.
 By utilizing various diagnostic functions and visualization techniques, we have explored different aspects of the data, including total UMI counts,